 - Defective toys

-- Defective brakes on a car, truck or other vehicle
+- Defective brakes on a car, truck or another vehicle

-- Defective home appliance that results in electrocution or other serious injury
+- A defective home appliance that results in electrocution or other serious injuries

 - Defective power tools

 - Defective tires that result in a vehicle rollover or other type of accident

 - Medicine with an inadequate or faulty warning label